 Because impact windows do not need to be covered, you can see outside during a massive storm and benefit from natural light when the power goes out.

-Additionally, impact windows have the appearance of regular windows but have the added benefit of being resistant to strong and destructive storms.
+Additionally, impact windows have the appearance of regular windows but have the added benefit of being resistant to solid and destructive storms.
 Often homeowners prefer aluminum hurricane shutters for their clean, unobtrusive appearance.

-Protect your small home from storms by ensuring that your windows are properly sized, weatherstripping is installed between the frame and the glass, and impact-resistant glass is used.
-It’s also important to work with a contractor who knows what they’re doing regarding hurricane shutters or plywood windows.
+Protect your small home from storms by ensuring that your windows are adequately sized, weatherstripping is installed between the frame and the glass, and impact-resistant glass is used.
+Working with a contractor who knows what they’re doing regarding hurricane shutters or plywood windows is also essential.

 Contact Muhler today to learn more about their storm protection services and products.
-They make sure that their materials are well constructed and strong.
+They make sure that their materials are well-constructed and robust.
 Customers can expect a simple encounter when they use their assistance.
 They can save you money and time by taking precautions for an impending storm.